pedroslark/Acens/README.md

 >A simple repository to upload and show my answers in Acens test.

->No license
+>No license.

->Each question is in it's own folder
+>Each question is in it's own folder.

->Everything was done in Python
+>Everything was made in Python